Previewed 17 November 2016, Opened 2 December 2016, Closed 4 February 2017 at the National Theatre's Olivier Theatre

 The return to London of Timothy Sheader and Liam Steel's acclaimed 2015 production.
 Imagination takes flight in this darkly comic tale, yet in an ever changing world, and without a mother's love, what place is there for the boy who wouldn't grow up?

 Staged by the directors Timothy Sheader and Liam Steel, who rediscover JM Barrie's original stage play, to create a Never Land where danger stalks dreams and adventure breeds mischief.
 In this staging the play's era has been moved 10 years on from its original setting.
-Please note this is a production of the original play which runs for around two hours and 30 minutes so is unlikely to be suitable for younger children (this is not a 'panto' version!).
-Children under four cannot be admitted to the show.
+Please note this is a production of the original play which runs for just over two hours and so is unlikely to be suitable for younger children (this is not a 'panto' version!).

 Presented by arrangement with the Great Ormond Street Hospital Children's Charity.
 Timothy Sheader is the Artistic Director of the Open Air Theatre where his credits have included William Golding's Lord of the Flies (2011, returning 2015), the Gershwin's Porgy and Bess (2014), Arthur Miller's All My Sons (2014), Harper Lee's To Kill A Mockingbird (2013, returned 2014, returned Barbican Theatre 2015) and the Gershwin's Crazy For You (2011, transferred to Novello Theatre 2012).
 In the West End he directed the new musical Imagine This (New London Theatre 2008).